windweller/Pragmatic-ISIC/README.md

 The RSA computation can be thought of as a series of probabilistic re-weighting of each word's generation probability.
 We care about the relative rank of each word compared to other words in the vocabulary.

+We built a tool to visualize how each computation in our model is affecting the relative ranking of words.

 ## FAQ